mohitr7/data-science/README.md

 3) kaggle-titanic-dataset: Performing binary classification on Kaggle Titanic dataset.
 Using Random Forest, Logistic Regression, SVM, ANN algorithms.

+4) kaggle-dogs-vs-cats-redux: Performing binary image classification on Kaggle Dogs vs Cats Redux dataset.
+Using Keras to build a CNN and using Data Augmentation.

 Working on some other datasets as well, will upload them as soon as they are done.